 Landschaftspark Duisburg-Nord is a spectacular place to see and visit in Duisburg, Germany.
 It is an engaging community and public place that gives spontaneous opportunities to have fun within the busy town.
-It is a park that is a unique place for it is a mixture of industrial and green space, an ideal recreation design by Latz + Partner in 1991.
+It is a unique park combining industrial and green space, an ideal recreation design by Latz + Partner in 1991.

-Strolling, biking, running, and simply sitting on the benches was the sight to see in the park.
-It is also a famous spot for families to enjoy picnics and kids to play.
+Strolling, biking, running, and simply sitting on the benches were sights to see in the park.
+It is also a famous spot for families to enjoy picnics and for kids to play.
 The food and refreshments served in the garden are a highlight not to miss.

-Aside from doing the common recreation performed in every park, Landschaftspark Duisburg-Nord facilities raise the bar a little bit higher.
-Visitors also enjoy rock climbing in the park’s climbing garden, diving, other water activities, mountain bike race, and more.
+Aside from doing the common recreation in every park, Landschaftspark Duisburg-Nord facilities raise the bar slightly.
+Visitors also enjoy rock climbing in the park’s climbing garden, diving, other water activities, mountain bike races, and more.

 See Related: Best Museums in Berlin